100% (band): 2017–2019: Japanese debut, The Unit, Minwoo's death, Sunshine, RE:tro, and military service

-On July 26, 100% made their first Korean comeback in over a year and a half with the digital single "Grand Bleu", then they announced the fifth mini album release Sunshine, with title track named "Heart" ("맘").
+On July 26, 100% made their first Korean comeback in over a year and a half with the digital single "Grand Bleu", then they announced the fifth mini album release, Sunshine, with title track named "맘 (Heart)".

 100% carried on with their Japanese promotion and released their fifth Japanese single "28°C".
-After that they held "Walking On The Clouds" concerts from January 25–27, 2019.
+After that, they held "Walking On The Clouds" concerts from January 25 to 27, 2019.

-100% released their fifth mini album RE:tro on March 14, 2019 and promoted their comeback in Korea.
+On March 14, 100% released their fifth mini album RE:tro, with the title track "Still Loving You", and promoted their comeback in Korea.

-On June 25, it was announced all four members would be enlisting during the latter half of the year.
+On June 25, it was announced that all four members would be enlisting during the latter half of the year.
 Rockhyun and Chanyong enlisted on July 15, Jonghwan on July 22, and Hyukjin on August 26.

 2021: Disbandment

 On September 23, 2021, TOP Media announced that 100% would disband after the expiration of their contracts on October 9.